-- 1. Describe the existing geotechnical stability of the areas proposed for the mine rock management and tailings management areas, including: - a. soil and hydrological conditions; - b. permafrost, ground thermal conditions and ground ice conditions; - c. description of the physical and chemical characteristics of mine rock and tailings; and - d. topography and slope stability. - 2.
-Describe potential impacts of NICO Project operations on terrain stability and vice versa, in light of Fortune's analyses of accidents and malfunctions (see section 3.5).
-Consider: - a. geotechnical instability, especially of the mine rock management area, the tailings management area and the system of dykes and dams on site; - b. changes to ground thermal conditions and permafrost failure at the mine site; and - c. impacts to permafrost and ground thermal conditions from vegetation removal. - 3.
-Describe how the geotechnical stability of all engineered structures at the NICO mine site will be ensured against a range of climate, seismic and precipitation scenarios. - 4.
-Identify any plans to mitigate and monitor against impacts on terrain, including: - a. erosion control measures; - b. prevention of permafrost degradation at all mine site locations where it is found to be present; - c. how the geotechnical stability of the mine rock management area, tailings management area and the system of dykes and dams will be monitored, and for what extent of time; - d. how monitoring results will be reported to regulators and potentially-affected communities; - e. how monitoring data will be used to determine if action is required including definitions of any methodologies used such as critical values, thresholds and decision trees; and - f. adaptive management measures and contingency plans that will be adopted if terrain stability is compromised.
+- 1. Describe the existing geotechnical stability of the areas proposed for the mine rock management and tailings management areas at both sites, including: - a. soil and hydrological conditions; - b. permafrost, ground thermal conditions and ground ice conditions; - c. description of the physical and chemical characteristics of mine rock and tailings; and - d. topography and slope stability. - 2.
+Describe potential impacts of Nechalacho Project operations on terrain stability at both sites and vice versa, in light of Avalon's analyses of accidents and malfunctions (see section 3.5).
+Consider: - a. geotechnical instability, especially of the mine rock management area, the tailings management area and the system of dykes and dams on site; - b. changes to ground thermal conditions and permafrost failure at the both sites from project-related activities; and - c. impacts to permafrost and ground thermal conditions from vegetation removal. - 3.
+Describe how the geotechnical stability of all engineered structures at both Nechalacho project sites will be ensured against a range of climate, seismic and precipitation scenarios. - 4.
+Identify any plans to mitigate and monitor against impacts on terrain, including: - a. erosion control measures; - b. prevention of permafrost degradation at both project site locations where it is found to be present; - c. how the geotechnical stability of the mine rock management area, tailings management area and the system of dykes and dams will be monitored, and for what extent of time; - d. how monitoring results will be reported to regulators and potentially-affected communities; - e. how monitoring data will be used to determine if action is required including definitions of any methodologies used such as critical values, thresholds and decision trees; and - f. adaptive management measures and contingency plans that will be adopted if terrain stability is compromised.

-Appendix H: Air quality
+Appendix H: Air quality, including noise, light and viewshed